 Strategy 1.1.
-Pursue improvements in the delivery of justice on a nationwide basis.
+Pursue improvements in the delivery of fair and impartial justice on a nationwide basis.

 Background and Commentary.
 Effective case management is essential to the delivery of justice, and most cases are handled in a manner that is both timely and deliberate.
-The judiciary monitors several aspects of case management, and has a number of mechanisms to identify and assist congested courts.
+The judiciary monitors several aspects of civil case management, and has a number of mechanisms to identify and assist stressed courts.
+These mechanisms include biannual reports of pending civil cases and motions required under the Civil Justice Reform Act of 1990, and identifying stressed courts and the categories of cases with the longest disposition times.

 National coordination mechanisms include the work of the Judicial Panel on Multidistrict Litigation, which is authorized to transfer certain civil actions pending in different districts to a single district for coordinated or consolidated pretrial proceedings.
 The work of chief judges in managing each court's caseload is critical to the timely handling of cases, and these local efforts must be supported at the circuit and national level.
 Circuit judicial councils have the authority to issue necessary and appropriate orders for the effective and expeditious administration of justice, and the Judicial Conference is responsible for approving changes in policy for the administration of federal courts.
 Cooperative efforts with state courts have also proven helpful, including the sharing of information about related cases that are pending simultaneously in state and federal courts.

-Despite ongoing efforts, pockets of delay persist in the courts.
-With the understanding that some delays and backlogs cannot be avoided and do not reflect upon a court's case management practices, this plan calls for a concerted and collaborative effort among courts, Judicial Conference committees, and circuit judicial councils to make measurable progress in reducing the number of cases that are unduly delayed, and the number of courts with persistent and significant backlogs that may be unwarranted.
+Despite ongoing efforts, some pockets of case delays and backlogs persist in the courts.
+Some delays are due to external forces beyond the judiciary's control, cannot be avoided, and do not reflect on a court's case management practices.
+With this understanding, this plan calls for the courts, Judicial Conference committees, and circuit judicial councils to undertake reasonable, concerted, and collaborative efforts to reduce the number and length of preventable case delays and backlogs.

-The delivery of justice is also affected by high litigation costs.
-High costs make the federal courts less accessible, as is discussed in Issue 5.
+The fair and impartial delivery of justice is also affected by high litigation costs.
+High costs make the federal courts less accessible, as is discussed in Issue 6.
 Litigation costs also have the potential to skew the mix of cases that come before the judiciary, and may unduly pressure parties towards settlement.
-Rule 1 of the Federal Rules of Civil Procedure calls for the "just, speedy, and inexpensive determination of every action and proceeding," and this plan includes a goal to reduce unnecessary costs as well as delay.
+Rule 1 of the Federal Rules of Civil Procedure calls for the "just, speedy, and inexpensive determination of every action and proceeding," and this plan includes a goal to avoid unnecessary costs and delay.

-This strategy also includes a goal to ensure that persons entitled to representation under the Criminal Justice Act are afforded well qualified representation through either a federal defender or panel attorney.
+This strategy also includes a goal to ensure that all persons entitled to representation under the Criminal Justice Act are afforded well qualified representation through either a federal defender or panel attorney.
 Well qualified representation requires sufficient resources to assure adequate pay, training, and support services.
-Further, where the defendant population and needs of districts differ, guidance and support must be tailored to local conditions.
+Further, where the defendant population and needs of districts differ, guidance and support must be tailored to local conditions, subject to Judicial Conference policy.